Fixed-Time State Transfer via Pontryagin Extremals: Main Results

 Nevertheless, we note that the fundamental question on the existence of a solution to problem \textbf{P1} still remains.
 This is because while the existence of solutions to the two problems are equivalent, testing the existence of solution to problem \textbf{P2} still requires computationally expensive methods such as interval analysis~(\cite{Lin2008}) that suffer from curse of dimensionality.
 General methodology to test the existence of solution to problem \textbf{P1} (i.e., reachability analysis) involves Hamilton-Jacobi partial differential equation~(\cite{lygeros2004}), which has been a notorious computational challenge over the couple of decades.
-Thus, related works on point-to-point steering problems assume that the final state is reachable~(\cite{Graichen2005,Graichen2008,Shanmugavel2005,Shanmugavel2010,Chitsaz2007,Ortiz2013,xu1999,yao2017,moon2018}), or provide only sufficient conditions on solution existence~(\cite{Fetisov2020}), or impose severe restrictions on the dynamics and boundary values~(\cite{Kvitko2017}).
-In this way, verifying solution existence to problem \textbf{P1} in a scalable manner still remains as an open question.
-Accordingly, we do not tackle reachability analysis but leave this avenue for future work along the discussions in current and the following section on curvature bounded paths.
+Thus, related works on point-to-point steering problems assume that the final state is reachable~(\cite{Graichen2005,Graichen2008}), or provide only sufficient conditions on solution existence~(\cite{Fetisov2020}), or impose severe restrictions on the dynamics and boundary values~(\cite{Kvitko2017}).
+Accordingly, we do not tackle reachability analysis but leave this avenue for future work along the discussions in current and the following section on curvature-bounded paths.

-The following remark highlights additional flexibility of our formulation.
+The following remark highlights additional flexibility of the proposed formulation.
 In the subsequent section, we apply the arguments in this section to curves in $\mathbb{R}^3$ with a prescribed curvature bound, thereby extending the results on Dubins car presented by several authors to 3D. \begin{rem} Problem \textbf{P1} with certain variables unconstrained can be analogously addressed through problem \textbf{P2}: if certain boundary states are unconstrained, one can introduce those variables as unknown parameters of the TPBVP.
-As geometry-driven approaches required to completely redo the proofs to address such variants of point-to-point steering problems (e.g.,~\cite{Ding2019} and~\cite{chen2023}), this carries significant advantage in simplicity. \end{rem}
+As geometry-driven approaches require to completely redo the proofs to address such variants of point-to-point steering problems (e.g.,~\cite{Ding2019} and~\cite{chen2023}), this carries substantial advantage in simplicity.
+In principle, one may also consider the case where the terminal time $T$ is unconstrained by treating $T$ as an additional unknown in problem \textbf{P2}.
+However we do not pursue this extension here, as the present paper focuses on fixed terminal time steering and on the construction guarantee under that setting; allowing free $T$ is left for future work. \end{rem}